 Phone: 782-0863 (e-mail works better for contacting me)

 Campus web address: http://www.gavilan.edu

 The web site is good place to look for a wide variety of information, such as college catalog, course description, phone numbers, etc.

-Class Hours: This is a hybrid class,
+Class Hours: This is a online-only class.

 Office Hours: Open computer lab, Sundays, , at Morgan Hill center, during regular semester.
 The lab is available for you to work during that time.
 There are also two machines in the room near the front door that you can use when the building is open.

 This class will teach you UNIX/Linux shell programming on several shells.
 This class assumes you have some knowledge of UNIX and you will need to know or learn how to use either the edit or vi text editor.
 You will need access to a UNIX system at home or work, or you can use the UNIX system at the college.
 I can help you obtain a UNIX system to use on your home computer.
 I also, can set up a UNIX account for you to use at the college.
 These Linux accounts at the college are not available from home, only from while on campus.

 Student Responsibilities: If you are taking the lecture version come to class.
 Read the text.
 You need to spend several hours EVERY week on this class.
 If you disappear AND stop working on this class, I may drop you.

 Texts & Materials: UNIX Shell Programming, 3rd Edition, 2003, by Stephen Kochan and Patrick Wood, Hayden books, ISBN 0-672-32490-3.
 Older editions are ok: UNIX Shell Programming, Revised Edition, 1989, ISBN 0-672-48448-X The book changed very little, so this old edition if fine.
 You will need the textbook the first day of the class.